ioannist/crowdrecords/readme.md

 # Smart Contract repo of the Crowd Records project

-Crowd Records is a decentralized platform for music creation that allows musicians to collaborate, share skills, and monetize their work.
+CrowdRecords is a platform that helps musicians collaborate, create music together, and monetize their work.

-Our platform allows for the creation of music in a decentralized way by tokenizing musical ideas and contributions, turning each song into a blockchain asset that can be monetized by its creators.
-With Crowd Records, musicians can build on each other's ideas, remove barriers of risk, time, money and knowledge, and handle copyright and rights management in a legal and efficient way.
+The platform tokenizes song ideas and musical contributions and allows musicians to use each other's ideas trustlessly.
+It also removes legal and financial barriers of making music by handling copyright proof, rights management, and royalty payments.

-The platform also handles royalty payments and allows for legal auditing and enforcement.
-Finally, it offers a crowdfunding model where fans and industry professionals can purchase equity in the song in the form of song tokens.
-Investments can be used to pay contributors or finance future additions.
+Finally, CrowdRecords allows fans and industry professionals to invest in a song by buying tokens, which can be used to pay the creators or to develop the song.

-Overall, Crowd Records aims to make it easier for musicians to collaborate and share their skills while also providing a new way to fund and monetize music.
+Overall, Crowd Records makes it simpler for musicians to work together and make money from their music.

 ### [Pitch Deck](https://crowdrecords.com/downloads/CRD_PD.pptx)